dgmdevelopment/win10debloater/README.md

 # win10script

+This is a fork of Chris Titus Tech's win10script repo.
+I have and will be making some modifications for my own use.
+Please read before using.

 This is the Ultimate Windows 10 Script from a creation from multiple debloat scripts and gists from github.
 I also added Chocolatey and other tools to the script that I install on every machine.

 ## My Additions